BrianAronson/birankr/README.md

     - Creates a sparsematrix from a matrix
 - **sparsematrix\_rm\_weights**
     - Removes edge weights from a sparsematrix

 Full documentation of `birankr` can be found in [birankr.pdf](birankr.pdf).

 ## Python version: birankpy
 ### Overview
-`birankpy` provides functions for estimating various rank measures of nodes in bipartite networks including HITS, CoHITS, BGRM, and Birank.
+`birankpy` provides functions for estimating various rank measures of nodes in bipartite networks including HITS, CoHITS, BGRM, and BiRank.
-It can also project two-mode networks to one-mode, and estimat PageRank on it.
+It can also project two-mode networks to one-mode, and estimate PageRank on it.
 `birankpy` allows user-defined edge weights.
 Implemented with sparse matrix, it's highly efficient.